mtpan/LASO/README.md

 5. Change in PLE and change in school performance, does it worsen overtime
 6. Does perceived social support mediate the negative effect of PLE

+## Participants
+The baseline version consists of 141 participant responses.
+Due to some data collection mistakes there are a lot of missing values. *(review Stats 102B)*

 ## Surveys

 ### CAPE